-Draw 5 cards from the point deck and place them in a line, with the deck to the right of the cards.
-Place gold coins equal to two times the number of players on the leftmost point card and the same number of silver coins on the second point card.
+Five cards from the purple point deck are placed in a line, with the deck to the right of the cards.
+Gold coins equal to twice the number of players are placed on the leftmost point card, and the same number of silver coins on the second point card.

 The first type of merchant card you can play from your hand are resource cards.
 These allow you to gain spices shown on the card.

 The second type is upgrade cards, which allows you to upgrade spices twice, whether it be one spice upgraded twice or two upgraded once each.
 For the 'Upgrade 3' merchant card, you can upgrade three times.
 You can upgrade only once as well if you wish.

 The last type is a trade card, which allows the player to exchange spices for other spices (usually stronger ones).
 The trade can be done multiple times if the player desires to do so.
 All merchant cards can only be played again if you rest.